overtonpolicy/lisb_embeddings/README.md

 The `get_embeddings.py` script will read in a text file called `input.txt` and then save embeddings to a file called `embeddings.json`

 It uses the OpenAI API, for which you'll need an API key - see https://platform.openai.com/signup

+Edit the script to put your API key where it says xxx on this line:

+        openai.api_key = "xxx"

 If you want to use the sample files included in the repository, either edit the file to read `abstracts.txt` or `aris.txt`, or just copy one of them to a new file called `input.txt`